 IntelliSense is an amazing VS Code capability that provides contextual information to the user as they type.
 This allows for autocomplete of functions and vars, saves time by providing suggestions when typing keywords.

-Some of the features including code completion, smart indenting, debugging support (via PyCharm Debugger) and best for beginners.
+Some of the features include code completion, smart indenting, debugging support (via PyCharm Debugger) and best for beginners.

 PyCharm also has an integrated version control system called Git which is very helpful when you’re developing software in a collaborative environment.